MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 ### Lecture 24
 #### REX 1 2022/04/04

+2023/11/13

+0000<->1500

+- Markov, probablity
+- column add to one
+- one of eigen value 0 lead to steady state
+- TBR last lecture to remind how Markov matrices work
+- TBRT

 2022/04/01: 0454/5111, markov matrix, has lambda= 1, and its steady state: lamnbda = 1, what is steady state? <br>
 2022/04/04: finished, 300 mins, steady state;
 424 mins, Markov has a lambda eigen value;